egmontmika/egmontmika.com/content/blog/love-overcomes-fear.md

 fear of judgment, fear of curses, fear of hell, fear of punishment, fear of failing - communicated and held up by some sort of religious authority.

-Sadly, this also can be applied within Christianity.
+Sadly, this also can be found within Christianity.

 In contrast, read the following: